 - 7. Exterior entrance.
 An accessory dwelling unit must include a separate exterior entrance. - 8.
 Privacy.
 A balcony, window or door of a second story accessory dwelling unit shall be designed to lessen privacy impacts to adjacent properties.
 Appropriate design techniques include obscured glazing, window placement above eye level, screening treatments, or locating balconies, windows and doors toward the existing on-site residence. - 9.
 Residential development.
-A residential dwelling must already exist on the lot or shall be constructed on the lot in conjunction with the construction of the accessory dwelling unit.

-10. Number per lot.
+A residential dwelling must already exist on the lot or shall be constructed on the lot in conjunction with the construction of the accessory dwelling unit. - 10.
+Number per lot. - a.

-- a.
 A maximum of one detached or attached accessory dwelling unit, one accessory dwelling unit within the proposed space of a single-family dwelling or existing space of a single-family dwelling or accessory structure, and one junior accessory dwelling unit shall be permitted on any single-family lot zoned for single-family uses. - b.
 The number of accessory dwelling units allowed within a multifamily dwelling are limited to not more than 25 percent of the existing number of multifamily dwelling units on the property, except that at least one accessory dwelling unit shall be allowed.
 These accessory dwelling units shall be allowed within the portions of dwelling structures that are not used as livable space, including, but not limited to, storage rooms, boiler rooms, passageways, attics, basements, or garages, if each unit complies with state building standards for dwellings. - c.
 No more than two detached or attached ADUs are permitted on any multifamily lot developed with an existing or a proposed multifamily dwelling. - d.
-No more than eight detached ADUs are permitted on any multifamily lot with an existing multifamily dwelling. - e.
-A lot subdivided through SB 9 (Senate Bill 9, Government Code Section 66411.7) is permitted a maximum of one ADU per lot if the two following requirements are met. - (1) The parcel is located outside of the City's Wildland Urban Interface (WUI). - (2) The street to access the parcel is at least 36 feet wide, with parking provided on both sides or at least 30 feet wide, with parking limited to one side of the street.
+No more than eight detached ADUs are permitted on any multifamily lot with an existing multifamily dwelling provided that the number of detached ADUs does not exceed the existing number of multifamily units on the lot. - e.
+A maximum of one ADU per lot is allowed when both provisions of Senate Bill 9-Government Code Sections 65852.21 (Two-unit development) and 66411.7 (Urban lot split) are invoked, provided the two following requirements are met.
+(1)The parcel is located outside of the City's Wildland Urban Interface (WUI).
+(2)The street to access the parcel is at least 36 feet wide, with parking provided on both sides or at least 30 feet wide, with parking limited to one side of the street.

-No ADUs are permitted on lots created through SB 9 which do not meet requirements 1 and 2 above.
+No ADUs are permitted on lots created and developed as allowed by SB 9 which do not meet requirements 1 and 2 above.